how alice neel's paintings captured the diversity and beauty of harlem | read | i-D

 Pregnant Maria, 1964

 So, those paintings.
-Firstly they are paintings you can't help but love, paintings that capture a strange beauty, a feral honesty, they have a rugged simplicity, an enveloping humanity.
-They are paintings that encourage such pseudish adjective-noun conjunctions.
+First, they are paintings you can't help but love, paintings that capture a strange beauty, a feral honesty, they have a rugged simplicity, an enveloping humanity.
 They are paintings of people who flitted through Alice's Spanish Harlem house and sat for her.

 Abdul Rahman, 1964